pha5echange/mbg-tools/README.md

 These contain (in order): a list of MusicBrainz artist IDs, generated from the Echo Nest (see the 'eng-tools' repository); a list of artists whose tags will be checked by 'mbg_process_tags': a list of user-tags which are related to genre (manually edited from the full list).

-- 'mbg_process_tags' checks artist tags against the list of genre-related user-generated tags.
+- 'mbg_process_tags' checks artist tags against the list of genre-related user-generated tags, and generates a folder of genre-based artist lists.

 - 'mbg_get_artists_url' fetches artists from MusicBrainz based on IDs in the Echo Nest map-file